ProjectChallenges/TicketssystemTemplate/README.md

 This Java application, created using IntelliJ, demonstrates a basic ticket management system with JDBC integration.
 The system allows users to create new users, tickets, and assign tickets to users, among other functionalities.
 It leverages a MySQL database for data storage and retrieval.

+You will find the Main App from the Ticket System in this Java Class : src/foreignKeysTicketSystemAktuell

 ## Features

 - Create new users with their respective departments